 In Illinois, counselors must renew their licenses every two years.
 All licenses in Illinois expire on March 31 of odd-numbered years.
 The process to renew in Illinois is relatively simple and requires each professional to complete 30 hours minimum of continuing education.
 Coursework must be completed through an APA-approved platform.
 To apply for renewal, each candidate must complete an application, submit proof of education hours, and pay the application fee.

 The Illinois Department of Financial and Professional Regulation recommends counseling professionals use their website to obtain the latest information on renewal requirements and connect with approved platforms for continuing education courses.

 Continuing Education Opportunities for Counselors in Illinois

-- Family Institute Behavioral Health Resources: Maintained by Northwestern University, this aggregator contains a wealth of useful information for counseling students.
+- Family Institute Behavioral Health Resources This aggregator, maintained by Northwestern University, contains a wealth of useful information for counseling students.
 Site content includes a clinical insights article series, monthly practice tips, and relevant podcasts.

-- American School Counselor Association: ASCA members benefit from the association's comprehensive professional development and continuing education options, including webinars, workshops, and self-paced courses.
-The organization produces its own magazine and scholarly journal.
+- American School Counselor Association ASCA members benefit from the association's comprehensive professional development and continuing education options, including webinars, workshops, and self-paced courses.
+The organization produces a magazine and a scholarly journal.
 Other perks include industry discounts, professional liability insurance, and free educational materials and tools.

-- American Association of Marriage and Family Therapy: AAMFT offers extensive membership benefits, including access to an exclusive job board, career development tools, continuing education courses and webinars, and leadership training.
-AAMFT members also receive numerous vendor discounts and scholarly publications.
+- American Association of Marriage and Family Therapy AAMFT offers extensive membership benefits, including access to an exclusive job board, career development tools, continuing education courses and webinars, and leadership training.
+AAMFT members also receive vendor discounts and scholarly publications.